How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each mL of solution contains methotrexate 25 mg.
+Each mL of solution contains 25 mg of methotrexate.
 Nonmedicinal ingredient: sodium chloride.

 How should I use this medication?